 Will It Hurt?

-The CT images will be sent to a radiologist who will analyze them.
-Your doctor will receive the results and discuss them with you.
+The CT images will be sent to a radiologist who will study them.
+Your doctor will get the results and talk about them with you.

-Radiological Society of North America
+Radiology Info—Radiological Society of North America

 Canadian Association of Radiologists